 Priming Your Miniature Figures – Airbrush Set Up

-Priming your miniature figures before painting them is a crucial step that will really impact your results.
+Priming your miniature figures (here’s where to find them) before painting them is a crucial step that will really impact your results.

 This simple step makes sure that the paint you apply on your models sticks properly to the surface.
-It also covers the grey plastic and offers a nice base coat for painting.
+It also covers the gray plastic and offers a nice base coat for painting.

 Priming with an airbrush is simple.
 All you need is a primer and a well-ventilated room.

 Set up is quick and painless.
 I’m going to keep it very simple for you and give you a starting point.

 This assumes you already have a quality airbrush and compressor, you’ve assembled it (not too hard), and it functions.

 - Dial-in PSI — Check your PSI on the compressor.
 I set mine to between 20 and 25 psi.
 Usually, you just pull up on the knob and turn it to raise or lower the pressure, then push it back down to lock it in.